 The Bush Institute would like to acknowledge the expert contributions of the following scholars to this project.
-They reviewed the scorecard methodology and results and provided their professional feedback.
-The Institute thanks them for their assistance:
+They reviewed the Scorecard methodology and results and provided their professional feedback.
+The Bush Institute thanks them for their assistance:

 Visiting Fellow, Peterson Institute for International Economics, Washington DC